aappddeevv/scalajs-reaction/README.md

 scalajs-react emphasizes integration into an existing project by making it easy to import/export components and fit into existing application including those using global state-managed solutions such as redux.
-At the same time, it allows you to build your entire interface in scalajs-react if you wish.
+At the same time, it allows you to build your entire interface in scalajs-react.
 As long as your front-end solution can manage the model of scala.js's output (one large module for all scala.js code, not file-by-file/module-by-module), you should consider scalajs-react for your solution.

 [Demo](http://aappddeevv.github.io/scalajs-react/static/index.html).